psi4/psi4/src/bin/optking/readme.txt

  define return type OptReturnType for optking function defines the possible optking return values (at top of file)

- functions to open/set and close opt::outfile file pointer
+ functions to open/set and close outfile file

  opens/closes intco.dat file for writing
  opens/closes intco.dat file stream for reading